- 1 The Tireless Watchdog

 - Features a sleek, low profile design to blend more fully into the wall and out of sight

-- 10 year limited warranty; equipped with end of life signal chirp, so you know when it's time to replace the unit for your safety; The Date printed on the item is manufactured date
+- 10-year limited warranty; equipped with end-of-life signal chirp, so you know when it's time to replace the unit for your safety (the date printed on the item is the manufacturing date, not the...

 Safety is one of the things that nobody should ever skimp on.
 Smoke detectors and CO alarms aren’t luxuries or conveniences, and they aren’t the sort of thing that you should put off on getting if you haven’t already.
 Keeping the features we’ve reviewed in mind, we urge everyone to outfit their homes with these devices, ideally one for each room, to ensure that we all can rest easy and live safely.